Lilium bulbiferum: Description

 There are two varieties, L. b. var. croceum (Chaix) Baker in the western part of the range, and L. b. var. bulbiferum in its eastern part.
 Only the last one always produces secondary aerial bulbs (bulbils) in the axils of the upper leaves.
 These bulbils fall to the ground and mature after two to three years.
-When manually separated from the stem they can easily used for propagating the plant.
+When manually separated from the stem they can easily be used for propagating the plant.

 The dwarf plants from the Maritime Alps, formerly described as var. chaixii (Elwes) Stoker, and the large plants from the region of Naples, formerly described as var. giganteum N. Terracc., are now considered as local variants of var. croceum.

+Extrafloral nectaries on the species were first noted by Zimmerman 1932, at least for var. croceum.

 Distribution and habitat

 L. bulbiferum is widely distributed in much of Europe from Spain to Finland and Ukraine.
 It grows in mountain meadows and on hillsides.
 They prefer calcareous soils in warm, sunny places, but also grow on slightly acid soils.
 They can be found at an altitude of 500–1900 m above sea level.